 - Investigate and report on any accidents or incidents involving the movement of dangerous goods

 The appointed DGSA can be either a suitably qualified in-house employee or an outside consultant.
-Enterprises are increasingly opting to employ outside consultants because of the greater span of experience that is available and the assurance that advice will be up-to date with the changes in regulations that occur every two years.
+Engaging a DGSA consultant is becoming increasingly popular.
+The main advantages are that client benefits from the greater span of experience that consultants deliver and the assurance that advice will be up-to date.
+As the regulations are revised every every two years it can be challenging for an in-house DGSA to keep abreast of the latest changes, particularly where it is just one of their duties.

-We provide DGSA services for road transport on a competitive annual contract basis.
+We provide DGSA consultancy services for ADR road transport and act as the appointed DGSA on a competitive annual contract basis.
 Since many journeys are multi-modal we can also provide the advice necessary to ensure that shipments comply with the additional requirements that apply to sea or air transport.

 If you are unsure of your obligations or would like an independent review of your operations, we offer an audit service that examines your activities, procedures and training records and then reports on your compliance status and obligations.